zevv/bucklespring/README.md

 ![Model M](model-m.jpg)

-Bucklespring runs as a background process and plays back the sound of each pressed key on your computer, as if you were using an IBM Model-M keyboard.
-The sound of each key has carefully been sampled, and is played back simulating the proper distance and direction for a realistic 3D sound palette of pure nostalgic bliss.
+Bucklespring runs as a background process and plays back the sound of each key pressed and released on your keyboard, just as if you were using an IBM Model-M. The sound of each key has carefully been sampled, and is played back while simulating the proper distance and direction for a realistic 3D sound palette of pure nostalgic bliss.

 Installation
 ------------